Ayibatonye-ikemike/suoops-backend/docs/recommended-next-steps.md

    - Building for long term → Perfect the product first

 4. **What excites you most?**
-   - Building features → Add payroll or analytics
+   - Building features → Add analytics or automation
    - Getting users → Launch and grow
    - Technical excellence → Add tests and monitoring